shepherdwind/match-pairs/readme.md

 [![Coverage Status](https://img.shields.io/coveralls/shepherdwind/match-pairs/master.svg?style=flat)](https://coveralls.io/r/shepherdwind/match-pairs?branch=master)

-This is a plugin that fixes the logic for bold text in markdown-it.
+This is a plugin that fixes the logic for bold text in [markdown-it](https://github.com/markdown-it/markdown-it).

+> This issue has been encountered by many people, and there have been many discussions about it, such as
+> - outline/outline/issues/6683
+> - commonmark/commonmark-spec/issues/650

 ## Issue